jdanylko/Tuxboard/README.md

 #### Features

  * Easily attach a dashboard to your project
- * Customize dashboards for general audiences (a static dashboard), user-based dashboards, or even role-based dashboards (both dynamic dashboards).
+ * Customize dashboards for general audiences, user-based dashboards, or even role-based dashboards.
  * Extend your dashboard by building dynamic or static widgets.
- * Small, compact code for performance in C# and JavaScript (native JavaScript)
+ * Small, compact code for performance in C# and TypeScript/JavaScript (native JavaScript)
  * While Tuxboard uses Bootstrap, it can easily conform to any CSS Framework.

 #### Why build a Dashboard library